bruno-coulet/bruno-coulet/README.md

 -->

 - 🔭 I’m currently working on chat project with two friends from the plateforme in Marseille, France.
-- 🌱 I’m currently learning OOP, Python and SQL, github, bash work-study employment contract, Linux ...
+- 🌱 I’m currently learning OOP, Python and SQL, github, bash, Linux ...
 - 👯 I’m looking to collaborate on software development or AI
 - 🤔 I’m looking for help with finding a company for a work-study employment contract..
 - 💬 Ask me about the weather, for the rest I am not sure yet